latifkabir/n3He_Soft/README.md

 This repository is divided into several sub directories based on the category:
 * n3HeDAQ --- Contains software for the n3He DAQ.
 * Library --- Contains the analysis library for the n3He experiment.
+* n3HeDataBrowser --- The GUI for Online analysis.
+GUI to browse the data for each run easily.
 * n3HeMag ---Contains 'driver for FluxGate' in C++ source code
 * n3HeScan --- Software for field and beam scan
 * DAQFirmware --- This directory contain DAQ Firmware related Software update.